Multigrade Neural Network Approximation: MGDL algorithm and experiments

 \subsubsection{Supplementary comparison with end-to-end training}

 For completeness, we also report results obtained from standard fully connected neural networks (FCNNs) trained end to end.
-The FCNN baselines are designed to ensure a fair and controlled comparison: they use the same activation functions, network width, and overall depth as the MGDL trunk, and are trained for the same total number of epochs under identical optimization settings, including the optimizer, learning rate schedule, batch size, and data sampling strategy.
+The FCNN baselines use the same activation functions, network width, overall depth, optimizer, data, batch size, and total training budget as the MGDL trunk.
+The learning-rate schedule has the same exponential-decay form, with step sizes chosen for the corresponding end-to-end training runs.
+We note that MGDL introduces an output affine map for each grade, which leads to a slightly larger parameter count.
+The increase is negligible: 282,604 versus 282,001 in the one-dimensional experiment, and 322,803 versus 322,401 in the two-dimensional experiment, corresponding to about 0.21\% and 0.12\%, respectively.
 More specifically, in the one-dimensional experiment, all FCNN parameters are optimized simultaneously for $12{,}000$ epochs.
 The learning rate at epoch $k$ follows the schedule $\eta_k=\eta_0\,0.9^{\lfloor k/s\rfloor}$ with $\eta_0=0.001$ and step size $s=200$.
 In the two-dimensional experiment, all parameters are optimized simultaneously for $1{,}200$ epochs, using the same learning-rate decay rule with $\eta_0=0.001$ and step size $s=20$.

-Final training and test errors are summarized in Table~\ref{tab:final:error:MGDL:vs:base}, while the comparison of the error curves is shown in Figure~\ref{fig:error:MGDL:vs:base}.
-Although both models are trained under matched experimental conditions, MGDL consistently achieves substantially lower training and test errors than the end-to-end FCNN baseline.
-These results demonstrate that the structured grade-wise residual refinement strategy of MGDL is markedly more effective at reducing approximation errors than standard end-to-end training, especially for functions with strong high-frequency content and nonlinear coupling.
+Final training and test errors are summarized in Table~\ref{tab:final:error:MGDL:vs:base}, while the comparison of the error curves is shown in Figure~\ref{fig:error:MGDL:vs:base}. \begin{colorenv} Under these comparable experimental conditions, MGDL achieves lower training and test errors than the end-to-end FCNN baseline.
+These results support the practical effectiveness of the structured grade-wise residual refinement strategy, especially for the oscillatory examples considered here.
+We also remark that, for \(f_1\), the MGDL results show more noticeable trial-to-trial variability than in the two-dimensional case.
+A systematic study of optimal training settings is an interesting direction but lies beyond the scope of this paper; the settings used here are chosen empirically rather than through extensive tuning. \end{colorenv}